byzhou/hpccluster_setup/README.md

 [rabbitmq](https://www.rabbitmq.com) to manage the communications between the master node and the client nodes.

+# Private Network
+This is the tutorial on network setup. [tutorial](https://opensourceforu.com/2015/04/how-to-configure-ubuntu-as-a-router/)

 # Configuration of Master Node

 # Installation of OS